Make a Dangerous Driver Pay What’s Fair

 Your compensation comes from a civil lawsuit that you can file in addition to the criminal charges the other driver faces.

-You can pursue two kinds of payment after a DUI wreck:
+You can pursue two kinds of payment after a DUI accident:

 - Compensatory Damages: This is money for medical costs, lost wages, emotional distress and other losses you suffered beyond what insurance companies paid.